House committee ordered to hearing as SEC probes insider trading

 The SEC said it is examining whether material nonpublic information concerning an April 1, 2013 announcement by the Centers for Medicare and Medicaid Services of 2014 reimbursement rates for a Medicare program was leaked improperly, and whether anyone traded on that information.

-The court filings followed earlier reports of an insider trading investigation into whether congressional staff helped tip traders about the CMS announcement.
+The motion followed earlier reports of an insider trading investigation into whether congressional staff helped tip traders about the CMS announcement.

 “Immunity will be the focal point of the legal controversy,” said Karl Manheim, a professor at Loyola Law School in Los Angeles.